 What is Male Pattern Baldness?

-It does however have some unpleasant side-effects.
-These include can be as mild as scalp itching, flaking and irritation to more severe such as weight gain, rapid heartbeat, chest pain and light-headedness.
+Nevertheless, Minoxidil is not devoid of side effects, ranging from mild scalp itching, flaking, and irritation to more pronounced complications such as weight gain, rapid heartbeat, chest pain, and light-headedness.

 Hair Transplant Methods

 A more radical approach to achieve hair restoration involves the utilization of hair implants.
 Typically, these implants comprise hair plugs harvested from persistently growing regions, commonly denoted as the “donor area,” situated around the lateral aspects of the head.
 Subsequently, these plugs are transplanted into regions affected by male pattern baldness.
 It is noteworthy that this treatment option incurs a higher cost compared to the pharmacological alternatives previously discussed.

 The adverse effects associated with this procedure are contingent upon the specific technique employed, such as Follicular Unit Transplantation (FUT), Follicular Unit Extraction (FUE), or Direct Hair Implantation (DHI).
 However, we advocate for the FUE procedure owing to its superior success rate, characterized by permanent and aesthetically pleasing outcomes.